wazuh/wazuh-documentation/source/installation.rst

 Installing Elastic Stack server
 -------------------------------

-These are the steps to install Elastic Stack server (the other server, Wazuh manager, which will usually run in a different machine):
+These are the steps to install Elastic Stack server, and configure it to work with Wazuh.
+The other server, Wazuh manager, which will usually run in a different machine.

 Logstash server
 ^^^^^^^^^^^^^^^